 Mr. Ceurvorst is a director in a Denver, Colorado medical device manufacturing firm.
 He is an industrial engineering graduate with a minor in economics.

-Sally Johnson Eggland, Treasurer
+Sally Johnson Eggland, MBA, Treasurer

-Ms. Eggland is an accounting graduate with an MBA in business and extensive experience in accounting.
+Ms. Johnson Eggland is an accounting graduate with an MBA in business and extensive experience in accounting.
 She is currently CFO of a state-wide non-profit organization in Iowa.

 Roseann R. Christensen, Public Information Officer

 Ms. Christensen is a former Vice President for an insurance carrier.
 She has significant management experience in marketing, human resources and insurance administration.
-She serves on the Board of Directors of a Habitat for Humanity affiliate.